You know there are a few different kinds of cremation services in Newtown, PA, but did you know there’s a new kind called aquamation?

 The process of Aquamation creates a sterile water solution with amino acids, sugars, nutrients, salts, and soap that are the byproducts of natural decomposition.
 This is done through an environmentally friendly system that eliminates toxins typically found in traditional formaldehyde-based methods of preservation.

-How Long Is the Aquamation Process?
+How Long Does Aquamation Take?

 The cremation process takes a couple of hours.
 The aquamation process can last from six to eight hours or up to 18-20, depending on the heat involved in the burning and cooling stages.
+The body is placed in a large container filled with water and potassium hydroxide mixture.
+The body is then slowly broken down by the chemical reaction, leaving behind bone and teeth fragments that are easily rinsed away.

 What happens to the metal implants?